openMetaAnalysis/Stenting-for-renal-artery-stenosis/README.md

 Stenting for renal artery stenosis to prevent cardiovascular complications
 =================================

-This repository contains the [source data](../../tree/master/data) and matching [forest plots](../../tree/master/forest%20plots) for an [open  meta-analysis](https://public.opencpu.org/ocpu/github/openMetaAnalysis/binary/www/) of stenting for renal artery stenosis.
-This repository updates a previously published meta-analysis by Pierdomenico.(1)
+This repository contains the [source data](../../tree/master/data) and matching [forest plots](../../tree/master/forest%20plots) for an [open  meta-analysis](https://public.opencpu.org/ocpu/github/openMetaAnalysis/binary/www/) of this intervention.
+This repository updates a previously published meta-analysis.(1)

 This meta-analysis suggests that the intervention is *not* clinically effective.